 Coronavirus and wedding industry…What do we do?
 Must we postpone or cancel our wedding?

-Luckily fewer weddings take place in March and April than May, June or July, but those couples who have chosen to get married in the early Spring months will need to take tough decisions.
+Luckily fewer weddings take place in March and April than in May, June, or July, but those couples who have chosen to get married in the early Spring months will need to take tough decisions.

 Firstly, it will be important to have an open and honest conversation with your vendors and guests to explore all available options for rescheduling dates and refunding deposits and advance payments already made.